-Welcome to Green Timbers Urban Forest, one of the City's largest parks and home to over 10 kilometres of nature trails, a regularly stocked fishing lake, picnic areas, and the Surrey Nature Centre all nestled in a scenic second-growth forest.
-While you're here, please help us take care of the park's most sensitive habitats by keeping yourself and dogs on the trail and out of the lake.
+Welcome to Green Timbers Urban Forest, one of Surrey's largest parks and home to over 10 kilometres of nature trails, a regularly stocked fishing lake, picnic areas, and the Surrey Nature Centre all nestled in a scenic second-growth forest.

 While you explore this urban oasis, keep your eyes and ears open for the many animals who seek refuge here.
 Common sightings include bald eagles, ducks, salamanders, woodpeckers and native Douglas squirrels.
 If you're really lucky, you might even catch a glimpse of a barred owl perched silently in a tree!

 Enjoy year-round fishing from the shore.
 The lake is only for wildlife and fishing: no watercraft, wading, or swimming permitted.
 Keep dogs on leash and out of the water.

 Green Timbers Urban Forest has transformed greatly since the early 1900s.
 Once a tourism hotspot for its towering trees, the land was completely logged by 1929.
 Thankfully, the trees were soon replanted and the site dubbed British Columbia’s “Birthplace of Reforestation".
 After a long run as a forestry school and nursery, the land officially became a park in 1974.